Interoperability Innovation Whose Time Has Come

-Last summer we were “Hot on FHIR”.
-Today, we wanted to revisit the progress and potential that FHIR — Fast Healthcare Interoperability Resources – is yielding.
+In summer, 2018, we were “Hot on FHIR” and we continue to see the growing value and potential that FHIR — Fast Healthcare Interoperability Resources – is yielding.

 FHIR (v3.3.0) is, essentially, an API – a RESTful, open API standard.
 It bridges interoperability gaps between disparate systems – FHIR can create seamless communication between providers, payers and others who are engaging in value-based care.

 According to Dr. Leftwich, FHIR has been “more successful than anyone thought it would be.
 “Unlike previous standards, where people waited to see what it’s going to be like, with FHIR, people have taken it and run with it.”

 Since our last article, organizations, initiatives and the government have made significant commitments to FHIR:

 - Launched in January 2018, the Argonaut Project is a private sector initiative to develop FHIR-based APIs and promote the standard as a way to solve many of the provider community’s most challenging use cases.
 Thirteen leading organizations are project sponsors, including Cerner, Epic, athenahealth, MEDITECH, and McKesson.